Bob Stagner

-Bob Stagner (born July 13, 1957 in Chattanooga, Tennessee) is an American drummer and percussionist who has worked with a wide range of artists in every discipline, from Blueground Undergrass to Derek Bailey and Howard Finster.
+Bob Stagner (born July 13, 1957) is an American drummer and percussionist who has worked with a wide range of artists in every discipline, from Blueground Undergrass to Derek Bailey and Howard Finster.

+Stagner was born in Chattanooga, Tennessee.

 Stagner and Dennis Palmer co-founded the free improvisation duo the Shaking Ray Levis and the Shaking Ray Levi Society, an arts education organization that supports emerging artists in performance, art and film.
 Stagner also works with The Rhythmic Arts Project, founded by drummer Eddie Tuduri.
-He is not only a musician but also a very talented drum teacher.